Driving Global Workforce Success: Insights from Ross MacRae

 “We have never chased growth.
 We have built it step by step, making sure the foundations are strong before moving forward.”

-In some locations, establishing a permanent entity makes sense.
+It is a principle that extends to how Orion operates globally.
+In some markets, establishing a permanent presence makes sense.
 In others, partnerships or joint ventures provide a more effective route.

 “There is no single model that works everywhere.
 The right approach is always the one that supports the client and the project in the long term.”